 ||

 Machine type: iMac (Retina 5K, 27-inch, 2019/Model Number A2115/Model Identifier iMac 19,1).
 This is my second iMac.
 I chose the iMac all-in-one desktop model instead of the Mac Pro (back in 2013).
 In comparisons of computing power for my needs, I now find that the iMac line has sufficient power to handle my computing needs.
 You no longer need a Mac Pro to do video editing, rendering, production (even the home video type).
 In the past, the iMac line couldn't adequately handle this type of application (in my opinion).
-Since occassional video production is now my most CPU/Graphics intensive application, I can easily switch over to the iMac line for my needs.
+Since occassional video production is now my most CPU/Graphics intensive application, I easily switched over to the iMac line for my computing needs.
 CPU Type: 64 bit, 14nm, ninth generation Intel Processor (released in October of 2018), code named 'Coffee Lake'.
 CPU Speed/Number of Cores: I selected the standard build CPU category.
 The base option comes with a 3.7GHz 6-core Intel Core i5 processor.
 With the Turbo Boost (automatically enabled based upon processor load), this CPU can clock up to 4.6GHz.
 This CPU has six, direct channel processing cores (no 'Hyper Threading').
 The 6 core CPU has a 9MB shared L3 cache.
 Memory: The base model comes equipped with 8GB (2x4GB - Two slots unoccupied) of 2666MHz PC4-21300 DDR4 SO-DIMM SDRAM (260-pin) - The machine has 4 memory slots.
 Once again, I exercised the 'Bigger is Better' maxim.
 I didn't quite max out the RAM, but I did opt for a juicier option than the default.
 I upgraded from the 8GB option to a 32GB option for $540.00.
 Normally, I opt for a second party upgrade (installing it myself).
 I'm not sure why I didn't do that this time around...
 I really should have.
 Apple charges way too much for the RAM - I could have installed 64GB of memory for appx $400.00 - I'm such an idiot! ...Perhaps I'll attempt an upgrade to 64GB by purchasing some second party RAM?
 There is some risk that the RAM from two different sources may not work in the iMac.
 Mismatched RAM is a thing.
 It could happen.
 Display: The iMac desktop comes with a 'built in' monitor - Actually, it's probably more accurate to say that the iMac monitor comes with a 'built in' processor.
 This particular iMac comes with the juciest monitor one could ever want!
 It's an amazing 5K monitor.
-With a 5120 x 2880 resolution, you can clearly see the wrinkles on a gnats ass with this monitor.
+With a 5120 x 2880 resolution, you can clearly see the wrinkles on a gnats ass with this monitor (I operate the monitor using a 2560x1600 resoltion).
 The glossy glass-covered widescreen monitor has a 16:9 aspect ration, LED backlighting, featuring IPS (In-Plane-Switching) technology, and a P3 color gamut (P3, aka PCI-P3, is a common RGB color space standard created by Apple, Inc) and 500 nits of brightness (the Nit is the standard unit of luminance used to describe various sources of light.
 A higher rating means a brighter display.
 Ratings of 500 nits or more are extremely good).
 Hard drives: With only one slot for internal storage, I'll need to connect external drives via USB and/or Thunderbolt in order to get the same kind of redundancy/storage I had on the old Mac Pro.
 The old Mac Pro had a total storage capacity (counting internal and external storage) of 9.28TB.

 Media Drives: Apple stopped including built-in media drives (optical drives) back in 2008.
 In January of that year they introduced a new MacBook Air that didn't have a CD/DVD drive.
 That was the start of their efforts to eliminate these media drives completely.
 As processor became more powerful (faster), internet speeds increased, and drive storage became cheaper, Apple realized that media drives were no longer a necessary component for modern computers.
 Over the next eight years, Apple continued to remove optical drives from it's computers.
 The last Mac sold (in Apple stores/online) with an optical/media drive was the mid 2012, 13", second-generation, non-Retina (display technology), MacBook Pro (MacBookPro9,2/Models MD101xx/A, MD102xx/A).
 I've been using external media drives since November of 2013, when I purchased my first external SuperDrive in preparation for my first iMac (purchased in November of 2013).